-

 Great rolling pin love it!...Love this rolling pin.
 Makes rolling dough quick and easy with great results.

-Pros: effective, beautiful, perfect size
+Pros: effective, beautiful, easy to clean

 -